GonLucero/Videogames-APP/README.md

 ## Use

-As first impression we can see a landing page and a navegation bar that has 2 tabs "Catalogue" and "Favorites".In catalogue we have a search bar and many cards preloaded with videogameas, we can click the videogame picture to get more details that videogames
+As first impression we can see a landing page and a navegation bar that has 3 tabs "Videogames", "Create" and "Search".In Videogames we have a search bar and many cards preloaded with videogames, we can click the videogame picture to get more details that videogames.
+In Create we can create a new videogame.

 ## Quick Start